Joel Salinas: Mirror Touch

 Mirror Touch: A Memoir of Synesthesia and the Secret Life of the Brain (2017) ISBN 978-0-062-45866-7 is a blend of intimate memoir and scientific exploration about Salinas's experience living with various types of synesthesia (including mirror-touch synesthesia), while sharing lessons about the brain and what it means to be human through personal case histories in neurodiversity.

+Conflict Resilience

+Conflict Resilience: Negotiating Disagreement Without Giving Up or Giving In (2025) ISBN 978-0-06-327833-2 is a collaborative work by Salinas and negotiation expert Robert C. Bordone.
+The book introduces the concept of "conflict resilience"—the capacity to engage constructively with disagreement.
+Drawing on neuroscience, behavioral research, conflict management, and negotiation strategies, the authors present a three-step framework (Name, Explore, Commit).
+This approach aims to transform conflict into an opportunity for growth, offering practical, negotiation-based tools to manage disagreements more skillfully in relationships, the workplace, business, and broader societal settings.

 Honors and awards

-Salinas’s awards include the American Academy of Neurology's Robert Katzman Research Training Fellowship Award in Alzheimer’s and Dementia Research in 2017.
+Salinas's awards include the American Academy of Neurology's Robert Katzman Research Training Fellowship Award in Alzheimer's and Dementia Research in 2017.

 Personal life

-Salinas lives in Long Island City, New York.
+Salinas lives in New York, New York.
 His parents are Norma and Armando.
 His younger brother is Rainier and his younger sister is Scarlett.